Friday, November 1, 2024

 I went on record back in Living Dead Dolls Roundup 2 in May saying that variant Ember was a doll I "didn't particularly want".
 I don't know what I was talking about then, and this is one of those cases where my ability to re-evaluate and talk myself into just about anything was a good thing.
 Ember's variant is incredibly fun and visually appealing and I'm entirely glad I made the commitment to be the owner of one of her 275 copies.
 Her combination of personal semantic appeal and awesome visual design makes her worthy of such a precious status.

 Ember's main doll has a great green tone and her more human eye design makes her look more pitiful and endearing.
 The variant doll, however, looks more vintage with the orange-witch theme, the hair on her mask matches what little she has on her head and displays well in conjunction with it, and her exclusively warm palette and darker, more supernatural eye design push the concept of fire and someone burned a lot further and lends her more stylized caricature, which can give her a better sense of camp that makes her less upsetting.
 The variant is less sad, though I think the sadness of the main forms part of her appeal.
-Main Ember's face has more personality and unique charm, but variant Ember's mask and color palette make her one of the very most visually appealing Living Dead Dolls I've come across, and she's a wonderful encapsulation of several angles of Halloween-pop, vintage, wholesome, scary, and gory.
+Main Ember's face has more personality and unique charm, but variant Ember's mask and color palette make her one of the very most visually appealing Living Dead Dolls I've come across, and she's a wonderful encapsulation of several angles of Halloween-- pop, vintage, wholesome, scary, and gory.
 Plus, she's the only orange witch they've made, and that's worth a lot.
 Main Ember is the little girl wrongly murdered, while the variant is the vengeful undead asserting herself as the archetypal witch they feared.
 Both have their place.
 Of course, due to the overwhelming scarcity of this doll, there's not much hope of getting both for most collectors.
 Kind of a shame, because this variant is so good!

 Both Ember dolls have a concern with staining.
 Wash those chapeaux!